-The MPO board will vote to release a draft FFYs 2022-26 TIP document for public review at its May 6, 2021, meeting.
-This vote will initiate an official 21-day public review period, which will begin on or around May 10, 2021, and close on or around May 31, 2021.
+The MPO board voted to release a draft FFYs 2022-26 TIP document for public review at its May 6, 2021, meeting.
+This vote initiated an official 21-day public review period, which will began on May 10, 2021, and closed on May 31, 2021.
 The comments received during this public review period will be summarized in Table C-2.
 Draft responses from the MPO to the commenters will be presented at the June 3, 2021, MPO meeting and will be included in this section when the final version of the document is posted to the MPO's website following a vote for endorsement.